vikasgokavi/EC2-Webserver/README.md

 <img width="960" alt="Screenshot 2024-03-22 113908" src="https://github.com/vikasgokavi/EC2-Webserver/assets/105034318/14160ed7-3f7f-4324-b9de-068503fe16ae">

-22. Consider:​
-Are we able to access your web server?
+20. Consider:​ Are we able to access our web server?
 Why not?​

 we are not currently able to access web server because the security group is not permitting inbound traffic on port 80, which is used for HTTP web requests.
 This is a demonstration of using a security group as a firewall to restrict the network traffic that is allowed in and out of an instance.​